 - 1. Before harvesting, assess whether on-site processing will create large volumes of slash. - 2.
 Develop a slash management plan, especially if harvesting steep country where large amounts of processing slash will be produced. - a.
 Estimate the quantity of slash that is likely to be produced. - b.
 Identify and plan for the placement of processing slash (where appropriate, incorporate slash benches as part of the landing design and construction).
 Slash areas should be on stable land, well away from streams, steep slopes, non-engineered fill material, slips, gully heads and riparian areas.
 This will mitigate the risk of processing slash entering water bodies and causing damage downstream. - c.
 Designate "No-Go" zones where slash is not to be deposited. - d.
-Decide if off-site slash disposal sites are required and where they are located.
+Determine if off-site slash disposal sites are required and where they are located.
 Detail how and when the processing slash will be removed as the operation progresses. - e.
-Identify the potential for storing slash on landings once harvesting has been completed. - f.
+Identify the potential for storing slash on landings once harvesting has been completed, consider further processing of slash into wood fibre if economic. - f.
 Document the plan before the operation commences.

-Operational controls
+D Operational controls

-- 1. Prior to the operation starting, identity where the processing slash should be located. - 2.
-Construct slash benches or designated slash placement areas, especially on sites with limited natural storage options for processing slash. - 3.
+- 1. Construct slash benches or designated slash placement areas, especially on sites with limited natural storage options for processing slash. - 2.
 Ensure the contractor knows and is familiar with the slash management plan.
-Sign it off as art of the pre-harvest brief. - 4.
-Ensure that machines have unrestricted access to the identified processing slash placement areas. - 5.
-Plan for temporary slash storage if there is insufficient s ace for onsite processing slash storage.
-This will allow processing slash to be temporarily accumulated and trucked off si e to a disposal site (for example, another landing). - Keep birds nests free of soil, organic material and wire rope/metal which can act as a catalyst for spontaneous ignition.
-Do not blade off mud and dir into them as this makes post-harvest rehabilitation more difficult and an create instability.
+Sign it off as part of the pre-harvest brief. - 3.
+Ensure that machines have unrestricted access to the identified processing slash placement areas. - 4.
+Plan for temporary slash storage if there is insufficient space for onsite processing slash storage.
+This will allow processing slash to be temporarily accumulated and trucked off site to a disposal site (for example, another landing). - 5.
+Keep birds nests free of soil, organic material and wire rope/metal which can act as a catalyst for spontaneous ignition.
+Do not blade off mud and dirt into them as this makes post-harvest rehabilitation more difficult and can create instability.

-Operational controls continued
+D Operational controls continued